amamory/teste-rtd/docs/source/environment/index.rst

 .. image:: figure2.png
    :alt: Figure 5: The white acrylic base (a) and the blue EVA braille cell (b)

-   Figure 5: The white acrylic base (a) and the blue EVA braille cell (b)

 .. image:: figure6.png
    :alt: Figure 6: Blue EVA cells cutted by the laser cutting machine

-   Figure 6: Blue EVA cells cutted by the laser cutting machine

 3. Pins that are used for insertion in the braille cells: